How to Choose a Solar Installer

 What’s their timeline from contract to activation?Helps manage expectations and planningLong delays (over 3 months) may signal inefficiency

-Does the installer offer support?
+Does the installer handle the whole process?

-• Does the installer offer system monitoring tools?
+• Do they include system monitoring tools?

-What warranties and workmanship guarantees do you get?
+What workmanship warranty terms do you get?

 • Do they cover future maintenance?

-Bottom line: Choosing the right solar installer
+Bottom line: choosing the right solar installer

 FAQ about choosing a solar installer